MariaHochstoeger/maths-game/README.md

 ### Site Goals

-The site wants to attract people who face mental or psychological challenges in their lives and are looking for professional help from a qualified psychotherapist.
-Particularly, the site should speak to English- or Hindi-speaking people located in Vienna, or who would like to try psychotherapy online.
+The site wants to make it simple and easy for people to practice maths equations in a playful way.
+Instructions should be clear and feedback messages helpful.

 ### User Stories

-**As a site visitor:**
+**As a visitor:**

-- I want to confirm that Dr. Giri is a qualified psychotherapist.
+- I want to understand what the site is about when first visiting it.
-- I want to know which languages Dr. Giri speaks.
+- I want to understand the rules of the game.
-- I want to learn about the types of sessions he offers.
+- I want to choose which mathematical operator I play with.
-- I want to know how much a session costs.
+- I want to receive meaningful feedback when I enter an invalid input.
-- I want to find out whether Dr. Giri specializes in the field which I struggle with.
+- I want to know how I am doing in the game.
-- I want to see where Dr. Giri is located.
+- I want to get a final score.
-- I want to be able to get in contact with Dr. Giri in the manner that I choose to.
+- I want to be able to choose to play again or exit the game.
-- I want to see a mobile-friendly layout and responsive design.

 **As the site administrator:**

-- I want to be able to easily update information such as pricing or location.
+- I want to be able to easily update parameters of the game, such as how many rounds the user has to play.
-- I want to be able to add new content such as videos.
+- I want to be able to add to or tweak the existing logic, such as implementing various difficulty levels.

 ## Testing

-- I confirmed that this project is responsive and looks good on various common screen sizes by using the devtools devices toolbar.
-- I have confirmed that the form works and each field is required.
-There are error messages if a field is not filled out.
-If it is filled incorrectly, such as an @ missing in an email, or the phone number field containing letters, there are appropriate error messages.
-- I confirmed that header and navbar are easily readable and understandable.

 ### Fixed Bugs

-- Imported Google Fonts into html via <link>.
-This caused css-classes and -ids to not be applied.
-Fixed it by removing Google Fonts link from index.html and instead importing Google Fonts into style.css.
-- Various flexbox styling problems.
-Fixed flexbox styling by applying differently colored borders to better understand the individual elements' behaviours.
-Border colors were removed after fixing the styling.
+- When writing the code I was trying to pass a variable into a method unsuccessfully.
+The problem was that I did not define the relevant variable, which was the outcome of another method, in the global space but only within that previous method.
+Solved by assigning the outcome of the previous method to a variable in the global space.
+- When entering an invalid input as a username, ie no input at all or only whitespace, the validation worked the first time the user entered only whitespaces, but not the second time.
+Solved by adding .strip() to the input field which was displayed after the user had already once entered an invalid input.

 ### Unfixed Bugs